 | Micro FUE Hair Transplant | Very mild | 5–7 days | 5–10 days | 2.5–3 months | 5–6 months | 9–12 months |

-Sapphire and Micro FUE hair transplant techniques shorten donor healing by up to 30% compared to FUT because micro-blades reduce tissue trauma (Bernstein Medical Hair Restoration Studies, 2021).
+Sapphire and Micro FUE techniques are associated with faster donor-area healing compared to FUT, as the smaller blade cross-section reduces tissue trauma at the incision site.
 Stem cell transplants, though less common, show earlier regrowth (2–3 months) due to regenerative cell signaling.

 What to Expect Before and After these Hair Transplant Techniques in Turkey?

 Before a hair transplant in Turkey, patients often present with visible thinning at the temples, crown, or frontal hairline, along with reduced density that exposes the scalp under bright light.
-Donor areas (usually the back and sides) retain healthy follicles.
+Donor areas (the back and sides) retain healthy follicles.

 After modern methods like FUE, DHI, Sapphire FUE, Robotic, or Stem Cell transplants, early shedding occurs in weeks 2–6, followed by sprouting around month 3.
 By 6–7 months, coverage appears noticeably thicker, and 80–90% final density is achieved by 9–12 months.
-Studies show Turkish clinics using Sapphire FUE increase naturalness ratings by 25% compared to standard FUE (International Journal of Trichology, 2022), making Turkey a global hub for seamless, natural-looking transformations.
+Clinics using Sapphire FUE in Turkey have contributed to the technique’s reputation for natural-looking results, which has supported Turkey’s position as a leading destination for hair restoration.